PALM MIXED CAROTENES

 Generally Recognised As Safe (GRAS)

 Palm Carotenoids are GRAS affirmed by the U.S. Food and Drug Administration (FDA) as a permitted ingredient to be formulated in dietary supplements, functional food and beverage products, animal feed additives and even cosmetics.

 Food Additive As Natural Colourant

 Carotenes are used as natural ingredient to give colour from yellow to orange in the food and beverage products such as juices, cakes, desserts, butter and margarine.
-It is approved for use as a food additive in the EU (listed as color additive E160a) Australia and New Zealand (listed as 160a) and the US.
+It is approved for use as a food additive in the EU (listed as color additive E160a) Australia and New Zealand (listed as 160a).

 Recommended Daily Intake